Shengwei-Peng/Chinese-Multimodal-Sentiment-Analysis/README.md

 We welcome contributions to the Chinese-Multimodal-Sentiment-Analysis repository.
 If you have suggestions, bug reports, or want to contribute code or documentation, please submit a pull request or open an issue.

+## License

+This project is released under the Apache License Version 2.0.

+Apache License 2.0 is a permissive open source license that allows for great freedom in using the software.
+It is widely used in many open source projects and allows for both commercial and non-commercial use of the software.

+You can find a copy of the license at [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+Please review the license terms to understand what you can and cannot do with the source code and the documentation.

 ## Acknowledgments

 This repository builds upon the work and findings of various research papers and datasets, including the CH-SIMS dataset and associated research.
 We thank all the contributors and researchers in the field for their valuable insights and contributions.